 Siena Duomo Complex: What to See

 As already mentioned, there is a lot to see at the Siena Duomo Complex, and almost every place has a separate entrance.
-The good thing is that all the main sights are located inside or adjacent to the Cathedral building and almost all of them are included in this all-in pass (more info about tickets and tours further below).
+The good thing is that all the main sights are located inside or adjacent to the Cathedral building and almost all of them are included in this all-in OPA SI Pass (more info about tickets and tours further below).

 However, some places are easier to visit than others.
 There is one part that can only be seen with a guided tour, and one where you can expect a long and very slow queue, especially if visiting in the high season.